 Bang by Barry Lyga

 Sebastian Cody did something horrible, something no one not even Sebastian himself can forgive.
-At the age of four, he accidentally shot and killed his infant sister with his father's gun.
+At age 4, he accidentally shot and killed his infant sister with his father's gun.
 Now, ten years later, Sebastian has lived with the guilt and horror for his entire life.
 With his best friend away for the summer, Sebastian has only a new friend, Aneesa, to distract him from his darkest thoughts.
 But even this relationship cannot blunt the pain of his past.
-Because Sebastian knows exactly how to rectify his childhood crime and sanctify his past.
-It took a gun to get him into this.Now he needs a gun to get out.
 Read a sample.

 Buried Beneath the Baobab Tree by Adaobi Tricia Nwaubani

-A new pair of shoes, a university degree, a husband -- these are the things that a girl dreams of in a Nigerian village.
-And with a government scholarship right around the corner, everyone can see that these dreams aren't too far out of reach.
-But the girl's dreams turn to nightmares when her village is attacked by Boko Haram, a terrorist group, in the middle of the night.
-Kidnapped, she is taken with other girls and women into the forest where she is forced to follow her captors' radical beliefs and watch as her best friend slowly accepts everything she's been told.
-Still, the girl defends her existence.
+A girl’s dream of escape from a Nigerian village via a government scholarship turns to a nightmare when her village is attacked by Boko Haram, a terrorist group, in the middle of the night.
+Kidnapped, she is taken with other girls and women into the forest where she is forced to follow her captors' radical beliefs.
 As impossible as escape may seem, her life and her future is hers to fight for.
 Read a sample.

 Children of Blood and Bone by Tomi Adeyemi